matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 Thread-ready clients should attach a `m.in_reply_to` mixin to the event source.
 It should always reference the latest event in the thread unless a user is explicitly replying to another event.
-The quote reply fallback should be hidden in a thread context unless it contains the new `render_in` field as described in the previous section.
+The rich reply fallback should be hidden in a thread context unless it contains the new `render_in` field as described in the previous section.

 ```jsonc